 Because no roads bridge the Darien Gap, it is not possible to travel to South America by land from the north.
 Driving overland from neighboring Bolivia, Brazil, Chile, Colombia and Ecuador requires careful logistical planning.

-Boat Getting to Peru by boat is possible from points on the Amazon River in Brazil and from Leticia (Colombia), as well as to the port cities on Peru’s Pacific coast.
+Boat Getting to Peru by boat is possible from points on the Amazon River in Brazil and from Leticia (Colombia).
+There are also port cities on Peru's Pacific coast.

 Tickets With any form of transport, it may be a bit cheaper to buy tickets to the border, cross over and then buy onward tickets on the other side, but it’s usually much easier, faster and safer to buy a cross-border through ticket.
 When traveling by bus, check carefully with the company about what is included in the price of the ticket, and whether the service is direct or involves a transfer, and possibly a long wait, at the border.